vipulpandey/darpnai-gatsby/src/pages/products/index.md

     - image: /img/policeman.png
       text: >
-        Automated Policing & Using Volunteers for campaigning and creaing awareness & To implement the “State of the Art” Contactless mechanism of “GMS”  to ensure Data Centric monitoring and Outreach to the different threat perception Zones and minimizing the direct contact of the health and security personnels by using Contactless Policing approach.
+        Behavioural training Using Volunteers & targeted Policing.
+To implement the “State of the Art” Contactless mechanism of “GMS” to ensure Data Centric monitoring and Outreach to the different threat perception Zones and providing behavioural triaining to the people to inculcate healthier lifestyle and best public practices that minimizes the virus risk along with campaigning creaing awareness about covid19.

   heading: What we offer
   description: >